intel/visual-quality-inspection/README.md

 - [Intel® Transfer Learning Tool](https://github.com/IntelAI/models/tree/master/docs/notebooks/notebooks/e2e_workflows/Anomaly_Detection_MVTec.ipynb)

 ## Support
-If you have any questions with this workflow, want help with troubleshooting, want to report a bug or submit enhancement requests, please submit a GitHub issue
+If you have any questions with this workflow, want help with troubleshooting, want to report a bug or submit enhancement requests, please submit a GitHub issue.